newsonjacob/ReactiveFlowOld/README.md

 - Flight logs are stored in `flow_logs/` as `.csv`
 - 3D trajectory plots are saved in `analysis/` as interactive `.html` files
+- Runtime messages are emitted via the standard `logging` module

 ---